mpolinowski/react-wordcloud-demo/README.md

 *Note: Currently the component is not published via npm.*

 1. Install: `npm i --save react-wordcloud`
+1. Install peerDependencies, which are declarated in the `package.json`

 ## Development & example
 To develop the component it is recommend to use the example.